NULabNortheastern/digitalassignmentshowcase/data-visualization/sp26-sembe-engw3307-tableau/README.md

 * Learn how to import, format, clean, and visualize data using Tableau

-* Understand how to implement accessible design choices, such as adding alt text and using colorblind safe pallets
+* Understand how to implement accessible design choices, such as adding alt text and using colorblind safe palettes

 * Understand the strengths and limitations of Tableau public and gain awareness of open-source alternatives